Leopard 2: Europe

 Sweden also leased a total of 160 Leopard 2A4 tanks in 1994 and 1995, known in Swedish service as Stridsvagn 121 (Strv 121), as a stopgap measure while the strv 122 were being delivered.
 The first Strv 121 was delivered in February 1994.
 The Strv 121 fleet was removed from active service in 2002 as a result of the Defence Act of 2000 and mothballed by 2006.
-While most of the strv 121 tanks were returned to Germany, 18 were kept by Sweden as training aids; six have since been converted into AEV 3 Kodiak armoured engineering vehicles, and a further six have been converted into Leguan armoured bridgelayers.
+While most of the strv 121 tanks were returned to Germany, 18 were kept by Sweden as training aids; six have since been converted into AEV 3 Kodiak armoured engineering vehicles, and a further six have been converted into Leguan armoured bridge layers.

 In January 2025 Sweden ordered a new batch of 44 Leopard 2 A8 from Germany and announced that the remaining Leopard 2 (Stridsvagn 122) would be modernised and upgraded.

 Denmark bought 51 ex-German Leopard 2A4 tanks after the Danish military school, the Hærens Kampskole, recommended basing the adoption of a new tank on the Swedish army trials.
 The first tanks were delivered in 1998, but the upgrade to Leopard 2A5 level was already decided the next year.
 In 2004–2006, the Danish army bought another 18 ex-German Leopard 2 tanks, six of which were upgraded to Leopard 2A5.